Secure your holiday for £10

 • Galleried sitting room

-• First-floor snug with woodburning stove
+• Snug with woodburning stove

 • Underfloor heating throughout